kitswas/VirtualGamePad/README.md

 <video controls preload="metadata" height="720">
   <source src="assets/VirtualGamePad.mp4" type="video/mp4">
   Sorry, your browser does not support embedded videos.
-Click here to view: [VirtualGamePad Intro video](assets/VirtualGamePad.mp4)
+Click here to view:
+  <a href="assets/VirtualGamePad.mp4" target="_blank">VirtualGamePad Intro Video</a>
 </video>

 - this list will be replaced by the table of contents